 LOST AND FOUND

 The Cathedral Domain cannot be held responsible for camper’s property.
 If your camper leaves some of their belongings at camp, contact the camp office as soon as possible.
-Arrangements can be made for found items to be picked up at camp or the Mission House in Lexington
+Arrangements can be made for found items to be picked up at camp or the Mission House in Lexington.

 We will work with families to get items to the closest location to make pick up as easy as possible.
 Lost and found items will be held until Labor Day.
 All unclaimed items will be donated to charity at that time.